netlify-templates/victor-hugo/site/content/publications/meta03.md

 ---
-title: meta -02
+articlename2: meta -02
-articlename: >-
+title: >-
   Wearable Devices as Facilitators, Not Drivers, of Health Behavior Change
 date: '2015-02-03'
 summary: >-